 - Give mom canned food twice a day to get her back to the food bowl.
 She will need to milk hardest when the litter is two weeks old so we need to get production to follow litter growth.

-- To help stimulate your mom's appetite, top dress her food with yogurt, garlic or a quality milk replacer like Foster Care™ (it is a great source of calcium).
+- To help stimulate your mom's appetite, top dress her food with yogurt, Parmesan cheese or a quality milk replacer like Foster Care™ (it is a great source of calcium).
 Whatever you can do to get mom to eat more that first week will help.

 - Supplement your mom with calcium to meet her increased requirements for milk production.

 Female CullingWatch for "Female Culling."
 Moms that detect a cold lethargic baby will set them to the side and not tend to them.
 Culling is done on temperature, not sickness.
 When fostering babies, the slow puppy may not get the milk needed and start to chill.
 Pull the baby, warm up and feed!

 Helping a sick mom, a mom with few puppies and another mom with too many are all reasons to foster.
 When fostering is done right, it saves puppies and reduces the need for bottle feeding.
 Support the foster mom's lactation and you too will see that dog moms are the best moms in the world!

 If you need help, call us at 800.786.4751.